401-advanced-javascript-dania/data-structures-and-algorithms/README.md

 ## API
 <!-- Description of each method publicly available to your Linked List -->
-1. the first method called  append(value) which adds a new node with the given value to the end of the list
+Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
-1. the second method called insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
-1. the third method called insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node